Potash Corp profit falls 22 percent on weak offshore sales

 Potash's net earnings fell to $645 million, or 74 cents per share, from $826 million, or 94 cents per share, a year earlier.

-Analysts, on average, expected earnings per share of 75 cents, according to Thomson Reuters I/B/E/S.
+Analysts on average were expecting earnings per share of 75 cents, according to Thomson Reuters I/B/E/S.

 The Saskatoon, Saskatchewan-based company had said on October 17 that it expected third-quarter earnings per share at the low end of a range of 70 cents to 90 cents.